-Acceptance and commitment therapy is a cognitive-behavioural treatment that focuses on mindfulness and flexibility of thoughts and feelings.
-Acceptance and commitment therapy aims to increase awareness of a person’s experiences and his/her responses to their environment while maintaining their integrity.
+Acceptance and commitment therapy is a cognitive behavioural treatment that focuses on mindfulness and flexibility of thoughts and feelings.
+It aims to increase awareness of a person’s experiences and responses to their own environment.

-Through acceptance and commitment therapy, a person with an eating disorder can learn to break the cycle of negative thoughts and impulses leading to destructive behaviours.
-Subsequently, feelings of negative body image may still return from time to time; however, the pathway to eating disorder behaviour has been disrupted and the person may no longer feel the need for such behaviours.
+Through acceptance and commitment therapy, a person with an eating disorder can learn to break the cycle of negative thoughts, which can often lead to destructive behaviours.

-Yoga can help a person with an eating disorder engage in self care and personal nourishment.
-Research has shown that yoga can reduce stress levels which can lead to improved health and clearer thinking.
-Practicing yoga regularly can help people reconnect and become more in tune with their bodies and this can be especially helpful to people with eating disorders.
+Yoga can help a person with an eating disorder engage in self-care and mindfulness.
+Research has shown that yoga can reduce stress levels, which can lead to improved health and clearer thinking.
+Practicing yoga regularly can help people reconnect and become more ‘in tune’ with their bodies.
 Yoga can encourage a person with an eating disorder to stay grounded in the present and listen to the needs of their bodies.

 While yoga on its own would not be sufficient treatment for an eating disorder, including yoga in the treatment approach of an eating disorder can help balance out the psychotherapeutic treatments and medication that are often required in recovery.

-Meditation has been examined in over 1000 published research studies and has long been used as a spiritual practice and more recently, in the treatment of anxiety, addictions, pain management, and as an adjunct to psychotherapy.
+Meditation has been examined in over 1,000 published research studies and has long been used as a spiritual practice.
+More recently, meditation has also proven to be beneficial in the treatment of anxiety, addiction and pain management and as an adjunct to psychotherapy.

-Meditation can be an effective addition to the treatment of eating disorders, helping to reverse patterns of disregulated behaviours and emotions, increase self acceptance, decrease destructive coping strategies and promote awareness to the body’s physical cues of hunger.
+Meditation can help to reverse patterns of deregulated behaviours and emotions and decrease destructive coping strategies, while increasing self-acceptance and promoting awareness of the body’s physical cues of hunger.
 Overall, it is believed that meditation will enable general therapeutic change in a person with an eating disorder.

-Remedial massage is a therapeutic form of massage that involves the systematic and scientific manipulation of the soft tissues of the body and is performed by a trained massage therapist.
+Remedial massage is a therapeutic form of massage that involves the systematic manipulation of the soft tissues of the body.
+It is performed by a trained massage therapist.
 The therapist massages the body directly on the skin in a methodical and therapeutic manner.

-Kinesiology is the science of energy balancing and human movement and has its roots in the study of anatomy and physiology.
+Kinesiology is the study of energy balancing and human movement and has its roots in anatomy and physiology.

 As an additional treatment for people with eating disorders, kinesiology can help identify areas in which the person is nutritionally lacking, target emotional issues, relieve pain and increase mental and physical coordination.

-Acupuncture is a natural form of Traditional Chinese Medicine that dates back thousands of years and is today a very popular form of treatment.
+Acupuncture is a natural form of Traditional Chinese Medicine that dates back thousands of years.
+It is a very popular form of treatment today.
 Acupuncture involves inserting fine, sterile needles into specific sites (acupuncture points) along the body.

 Acupuncture can be effective in the treatment of eating disorders as it provides drug-free pain relief and takes a holistic approach to healing addressing physical, psychological and emotional signs.